Colvile History, Family Crest & Coats of Arms

 Early Origins of the Colvile family

 Searching other records, we found Thomas de Colevill who was listed as a witness to many documents in the late 1100s, as well as being mentioned in a perambulation of the marches of Elstaneshalche in 1181.
 A Thomas de Colouilla, who may or may not be the same man, was charged with treason in 1211.
 Ada de Coleuyll generously gave the lands of Kynnard in Fife to the monks of the Abbey of Neubotle in 1241 and Thomas de Coleville, who lived in Dumfriesshire rendered homage to King Edward I on his invasion of Scotland in 1296.
 Robert de Colvylle of Scotland was rewarded for extreme courage and steady obedience in 1358; he was granted an annuity of 20 marks from the customs of Kingston on Hulle.

 Early History of the Colvile family

 This web page shows only a small excerpt of our Colvile research.
-Another 201 words (14 lines of text) covering the years 1174, 1296, 1358, 1337, 1394, 1377, 1384, 1385, 1390, 1393, 1540, 1605, 1551, 1629, 1604, 1675, 1662, 1675, 1690, 1813, 1898 and 1871 are included under the topic Early Colvile History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1174, 1296, 1358, 1337, 1394, 1377, 1384, 1385, 1390, 1393, 1540, 1605, 1551, 1629, 1604, 1675, 1662, 1675, 1690, 1813, 1898 and 1871 are included under the topic Early Colvile History in all our PDF Extended History products and printed products wherever possible.

 Colvile Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Colville, Coleville, Colevile, Colwell, Colwill, Collwell, Collwill, Colewell, Colewill, Caulville, Caulwell and many more.

 Early Notables of the Colvile family (pre 1700)

 Another 112 words (8 lines of text) are included under the topic Early Colvile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Colvile family to Ireland

-Some of the Colvile family moved to Ireland, but this topic is not covered in this excerpt.Another 39 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Colvile family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Colvile Settlers in Canada in the 18th Century

 - Mr. John Colvile, "Colville" U.E. who settled in Saint John, New Brunswick c.
 1783

 - ^ Rubincam, Milton.
 The Old United Empire Loyalists List.
 Genealogical Publishing Co., Inc, 1976.
 (Originally published as; United Empire Loyalists.
 The Centennial of the Settlement of Upper Canada.
 Rose Publishing Company, 1885.)
 ISBN 0-8063-0331-X